-- The Best Estimate assumptions; - The application of contract boundaries; and - Projected SCRs: The risk margin is a constituent part of the total technical provisions.
+- The best estimate assumptions; - The application of contract boundaries; and - Projected SCRs: The risk margin is a constituent part of the total technical provisions.
 As the risk margin is based on projected SCRs the method and assumptions used in projecting these SCRs can have a sizeable impact on the resulting risk margin.

-In calculating the technical provisions, UPE has made material judgments in relation to:
+In calculating the technical provisions, UPE and QIID have made material judgments in relation to: